FOSS4GAcademy/GST105FOSS4GLabs/Module 5 Lab/QGIS 2.8 and GRASS 6.4.3/Module 5 Lab.md

 Now that the imagery has been loaded, and a group and subgroup have been specified, the last step is to set the region.
 If you recall from Lab 3, a Region is a subset of a Location defined by a rectangular bounding box.
 The Region is important for raster and imagery operations as it bounds the area (region) that will participate in any raster and imagery operations executed in GRASS.
 A Region is an operating parameter set when working in GRASS.

-Let’s set the region equal to one of the tm_sacsub raster maps.
+Let’s set the region equal to one of the tm\_sacsub raster maps.

-9. Click Settings->Region->Set region [region] on the Layer Manager window.
+9. Click Settings | Region | Set region [region] on the Layer Manager window.
 This will open the region tool.
 10. Set the following options:
-	+ [multiple] Set region to match this raster map: tm_sacsub.1@Classification
+	+ [multiple] Set region to match this raster map: tm\_sacsub.1@Classification
-		+ Note: The ‘@Classification’ denotes that tm_sacsub.1 is stored in the ‘Classification’ mapset.
+		+ Note: The ‘@Classification’ denotes that tm\_sacsub.1 is stored in the ‘Classification’ mapset.
 11. Click ‘Run’.
 The tool will switch to the ‘Command output’ tab.
 If you do not see any line that begins with the word ‘ERROR’, then the region has been successfully set.
 12. Click ‘Close’ to close the region tool.